fossxo/fossxo-gdd/source/technical-design/development-tools.rst

 boxes.
 This can can optionally be overlaid on the current environment allowing developers to ensure the positioning of their entities is correct. [#firstenv]_

+Features of the debug environment include:

+* Showing the grid.
+* Showing X and O marks.
+* Showing winning positions.
+* Highlighting the current position being hovered over by the mouse.

 ================================
 Building and Packaging Workflows